ansys/pyfluent-visualization/doc/source/api/visualization/graphics.rst

 .. autopostdoc:: ansys.fluent.visualization.pyvista.pyvista_objects.Graphics

 In the following example, a ``Graphics`` object is instantiated with a Fluent session as its context.
-The ``Graphics`` object is used to create mesh, contour, vector, and surface objects.
+The ``Graphics`` object is used to create a mesh, contour, vector, and surface.
+The contour is then deleted.

 .. code-block:: python